China Connect Internship

-- Offered outside of formal semester study periods
+- Offered outside for formal semester study periods

 - Cultivate professional communication skills and business acumen

-- Gain insight into Australian workplace culture and practice
+- Gain insight into Chinese workplace culture and practice

 - Foster teamwork and leadership capabilities